spotify/ratatool/ratatool-diffy/README.md

-   --project=<gcp-project-id>                GCP Project used to run your job --runner=DataflowRunner                   Executes the job on Google Cloud Dataflow --stagingLocation=<gcs-path>              Location to stage jars for the job.
-GCS bucket must be created prior to running job.
+   --project=<gcp-project-id>                GCP Project used to run your job --runner=DataflowRunner                   Executes the job on Google Cloud Dataflow --tempLocation=<gcs-path>                 Location for temporary files.
-   --gcpTempLocation=<gcs-path>              Location for temporary files.
 GCS bucket must be created prior to running job.

 The following options are recommended, but may not be necessary.